 Types of Pneumonia

-The cause of pneumonia affects how contagious it is.
-Here are some things to know about the various varieties.
+The cause of pneumonia affects how contagious and how long it will remain contagious.
+Here are some things to know about the various types.

 1. Viral pneumonia